 Let’s face it!
 At the beginning of every year, the question keeps on sneaking into almost every new blogger’s mind: Is blogging still work?
 Will it be a profitable business model moving forwards?
 And is blogging profitable in 2022?

-Blogging is profitable in 2022 and will be in the future.
+Blogging is profitable now and will be in the future.
 As long as the written form of content is consumed by people, there will always be the need for bloggers to create content catering to an audience, and with traffic to a site, it can easily be monetized.

 Read on to discover more on why blogging is still profitable, what is changing, what’s staying the same, and how you can future-proof your blog.